 Restricted Stock Units.
 Restricted stock units represent a right to receive a specified number of shares of the Corporation's common stock upon the lapse of a substantial risk of forfeiture.
-The minimum restriction on shares of restricted stock units is one year of continued service by the participant, but the Committee may impose longer service requirements and/or additional restrictions.
+The minimum restriction on shares of restricted stock units is one year of continued service by the participant, but the Administrator may impose longer service requirements and/or additional restrictions.
 There is no purchase or exercise price associated with restricted stock units or with the shares issued in settlement of the award.
 Restricted stock units do not entitle participants to voting rights or rights to receive cash dividends until shares of common stock are issued in settlement of such awards.
-The Committee may, however, grant dividend equivalent awards to participants who receive restricted stock units.
+The Administrator may, however, grant dividend equivalent awards to participants who receive restricted stock units.

 Cash-Settled Restricted Stock Units.
 A cash-settled restricted stock unit entitles the participant to a cash payment equal to the fair market value of a share of the common stock of the Corporation upon the lapse of a substantial risk of forfeiture.
 The minimum restriction on cash-settled restricted stock units shall be one year of continued service by the participant.
-Other restrictions may include continued employment by the participant for a longer period of time, satisfaction of performance goals, or any other factors that the Committee deems relevant.
+Other restrictions may include continued employment by the participant for a longer period of time, satisfaction of performance goals, or any other factors that the Administrator deems relevant.

 Performance Stock Awards.
 Performance stock awards provide for artificial shares, contingently granted, and entitle the participant to actual shares of common stock at the time of payment if predetermined performance goals are achieved.
-A maximum of 100,000 shares of performance stock may be granted to a participant during any fiscal year.

 Performance Stock Units.
 A performance stock unit entitles the participant to receive a cash payment equal to the fair market value of a share of common stock of the Corporation if predetermined performance goals are achieved.
 The vesting date will be the last day of the performance period in which a performance goal is met.
-A maximum of 200,000 performance stock units may be granted to a participant during any fiscal year.

 Performance Units.
 A performance unit entitles the participant to receive a specified cash payment in the event the Corporation achieves predetermined objectives.
-The Plan restricts the maximum amount that may be paid to a participant in any fiscal year pursuant to an award of performance units to \$500,000.

 Dividend Equivalent Awards.
 Dividend equivalent awards entitle the participant to receive amounts equal to ordinary dividends that are paid on the shares underlying an award while the award is outstanding.
-Such awards may be granted on a free-standing basis or in connection with another award, except that dividend equivalent awards may not be granted with respect to options or SARS.
-Dividend equivalent awards relating to an underlying award shall be paid only if, when and to the extent such underlying award vests, and payments due under stand-alone dividend equivalent awards shall be made after applicable restrictions lapse or the vesting conditions are satisfied.
+Such awards may be granted on a free-standing basis or in connection with another award, except that dividend equivalent awards may not be granted with respect to options or SARs.
+Dividend equivalent awards relating to an under-lying award shall be paid only if, when and to the extent such underlying award vests, and payments due under stand-alone dividend equivalent awards shall be made after applicable restrictions lapse or the vesting conditions are satisfied.